paulohscwb/polyhedra/README.md

 <details style="border-bottom: 1px solid #a2dec0;">
   <summary>Catalan polyhedra</summary>
  The Catalan solids are the duals of the Archimedean solids.
 They are named after the Belgian mathematician Eugene Catalan (1814-1894) who first described the complete set in 1865.
-The Rhombic Dodecahedron and Rhombic Triacontahedron were described in 1611 by Johannes Kepler [1].
+The Rhombic Dodecahedron and Rhombic Triacontahedron were described in 1611 by Johannes Kepler.
 Each Catalan solid has one type of face and a constant dihedral angle, and it possesses the same symmetry as its Archimedean dual.
- <br>To view Catalan polyhedra in AR, simply visit
+ <br>To view Catalan polyhedra in AR, simply visit:
 <p align="center"><a href="catalan.html" target="_blank">https://paulohscwb.github.io/polyhedra/catalan.html</a></p>
 with any browser with a webcam device (smartphone, tablet or notebook).
 <br>Access to the VR sites is done by clicking on the blue circle that appears on top of the marker.